tpalber/bhoe-ja/README.md

 #### Future Roadmap

 - Improve site accessibility
-- Bookmark news and save it to browser's cache (Window.localStorage)
 - Separate news in Tibetan and English into different sections
 - Dark Mode with Angular Material Theming